Leveraging our Human-First Discovery platform,

 CP101 for recurrent C. difficile infection (CDI)

-Our lead product candidate, CP101, is an orally administered, Complete Consortia product candidate initially targeting the prevention of recurrent CDI.
+Our lead product candidate, CP101, is an investigational orally administered, Complete Consortia therapeutic initially targeting the prevention of recurrent CDI.

 The Centers for Disease Control and Prevention considers CDI to be one of the top three most urgent antibiotic resistant threats and the most common cause of healthcare associated infection in the United States.